Soumikdas96/hackerrank-10-days--js-coding-solution-/README.md

 ### About The Repo

 This is a repository aiming to provide solutions for 10 days code challenge (2022) conducted on Hackerrank.
-The solutions are available in major languages on JavaScript.
+The solutions are available in major language on JavaScript.